CIP-RIU/hidap_issues/README.md

 - File: Upload the file.

 - Figures: An screenshot of the bug or error.
-You can do it simply : Press PrinScreen and then ctrl+V (paste)
+You can do it simply : Press PrinScreen key and then CTRL+V (paste)

 #### How do I report an issue/enhancement?